 When the club focuses on meeting these goals, it can help the members meet their individual goals.
 Reports are updated at least weekly: DCP Report for Club 8224

-We are: District 29, Division E, and Area 55, Club 00008224
+We are: District 29, Division E, and Area 54, Club 00008224

 Links for Potential Members:

-Toastmasters listing for our club (additional contact info)
+Toastmasters Listing for our Club (additional contact info)